sachinsu/sachinsu.github.io/work_journal/journal2022.md

     -Religion is a culture of faith; science is a culture of doubt -Institutions are hard to institute & maintain, because human beings are self-righteous, hubristic, and power-hungry (a la Trudeau "I will get my way no matter what").
 We are always tempted to discard institutions when they become a short term nuisance/obstruction to expediency

-- [Portfolio Construction , John Bogle ***][PersonalFinance]
-    - Benjamin Graham believed that investors should never be entirely out of the stock market (or entirely in it, either).
-    - Graham advised that when enthusiasm is high, you should trim back your stocks, but never to zero -- and when pessimism prevails, you should raise your allocation to stocks, but never to 100%.
-    - Graham suggested keeping a minimum of 25% and a maximum of 75% in stocks, with the rest in bonds.

-    - On virtues of Investors,
-        - Investors can cultivate their independence by working at it, by always asking whether what other people are saying or doing makes sense, by never pursuing a course of action just because other people are.
-    - Norway Model vs Yale Model
-        - Norway has Social security program worth 1.3T for 5 million population
-        - It began after it discovered an abundance of oil back in 1969, and the country designed an investment strategy to grow their newfound wealth.
-        - More than half of assets are in growth stocks alone.
-The Norway Pension Fund Global is the single  largest owner of global stocks in the entire world.
-        - The Norway Model is characterized by minimal use of expensive products, like private equity and hedge funds, and focuses instead on keeping fees low, and diversifying across publicly traded stocks and bonds.
-It uses passive management – meaning the investment decision-makers don't purport to have the expertise to pick which stocks will outperform which other stocks.
-They just buy a little bit of every stock.
-        -  Norway's pension fund currently has money in over 9,100 stocks, across 69 countries!
-        - The other model is  Yale Model is characterized by usage of expensive alternative assets like hedge funds and private equity.
-        -It is access to certain people, deals, and funds that make investing in expensive, private products potentially worth it.
-An institution like Yale has this access, and these connections, in spades.
-It is the institutions who don't have elite access, most of whom have, like lemmings, followed Yale into this investment approach, whose communities and alumni bases are being poorly served.
-Not everyone is Yale.

 - International payments,
     -  cross-border transfers: “Correspondent banking is an arrangement, where one bank (the correspondent) holds deposits